Temple Mount: Persian, Hellenistic and Hasmonean periods

 Construction of the Second Temple began under Cyrus in around 538 BCE and was completed in 516 BCE.
 It was built at the original site of Solomon's Temple.

 According to Patrich and Edelcopp, the ideal area of the complex, described in Ezekiel as 50x50 cubits, was attained by the Hasmoneans, perhaps under John Hyrcanus; this is the same size later mentioned by the Mishnah.

 Evidence of a Hasmonean expansion of the Temple Mount has been recovered by archaeologist Leen Ritmeyer.

 In 67 BCE a quarrel broke out between Aristobulus II and Hyrcanus II on the Hasmonean throne.
-Roman general Pompey, who had been invited to intervene in the conflict, decided to side with Hyrcanus; Aristobulus and his followers barricaded themselves inside the Temple Mount and destroyed the bridge linking it to the city.
+Roman general Pompey, who had been invited to intervene in the conflict, sided with Hyrcanus; Aristobulus and his followers barricaded themselves inside the Temple Mount and destroyed the bridge linking it to the city.
 When the Roman Army arrived in Jerusalem, Pompey ordered the moat defending the Temple Mount from the north to be filled in.
 To accomplish this, Pompey waited for Sabbaths, so the defenders would not disrupt the work.
 After a three-month siege, the Romans were able to topple one of the guard towers and storm the Temple Mount.
 Pompey himself entered the Holy of Holies, but did not harm the Temple, and allowed the priests to continue their work as usual.